 - offer for sale infringing copies of computer programs

-The Copyright Act 1968 provides for individuals to be fined up to $50,000 and for corporations to be fined up to $250 000.
+Penalties include fines of up to $117 000 for individuals and up to $585 000 for corporations.
 The possible term of imprisonment is up to five years.